solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 Unwrap the JSON response from the function in the same way as an AWS ALB.

 In the following steps, you configure the `unwrapAsAlb` setting in the [AWS `destinationSpec`]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/aws/aws.proto.sk/" %}}) of the route to your Lambda upstream.
-These settings allow Gloo Edge to manipulate a response from an upstream Lambda in the same way as an AWS ALB .
+These settings allow Gloo Gateway to manipulate a response from an upstream Lambda in the same way as an AWS ALB .

 1. Edit the VirtualService resource that you created in the previous section to add the `destinationSpec.aws.unwrapAsAlb: true` setting.
    ```bash